texfaq/texfaq.github.io/FAQ-keyval.md

 The (widely-respected) [`pgf`](https://ctan.org/pkg/pgf) graphics package has its own key-value package called [`pgfkeys`](https://ctan.org/pkg/pgfkeys).
-The documentation of the package (part of the huge [`pgf`](https://ctan.org/pkg/pgf) manual, in part 5, ''utilities'') contains a useful comparison with other key-value systems; some notable differences are:
+The documentation of the package (part of the huge [`pgf`](https://ctan.org/pkg/pgf) manual, in part 5, "utilities") contains a useful comparison with other key-value systems; some notable differences are: